agalue/cassandra-multi-instance/README.md

 opennms:stress-metrics -r 60 -n 15000 -f 20 -g 1 -a 100 -s 2 -t 100 -i 300
 ```

   We recommend a ring buffer of 2097152 and a cache size of about 800000 for the above command.
-Make sure the chosen hardware for Cassandra is powerful enough to handle the load (remember that you get more IOPS with bigger disks) Otherwise, it is advised to reduce the settings.
+Make sure the chosen hardware for Cassandra is powerful enough to handle the load (remember that you get more IOPS with bigger disks).
+Otherwise, we suggest reducing the settings to avoid overwhelming the servers.
 Preliminary tests indicate that you'd need instances with 32 Cores for OpenNMS and Cassandra for the above example.

 * Check the OpenNMS performance graphs to understand how it behaves.
 Additionally, you could check the Monitoring Tools on the Azure Console for each VM.